seqeralabs/docs/multiqc_docs/core/reports/customization.md

 # Customize reports

-MultiQC offers a few ways to customise reports to easily add your own branding and some additional report-level information.
+MultiQC offers a few ways to customize reports to easily add your own branding and some additional report-level information.
 These features are primarily designed for core genomics facilities.

-Note that much more extensive customisation of reports is possible using [custom templates](../development/templates.md).
+Note that much more extensive customization of reports is possible using [custom templates](../development/templates.md).

 ## Titles and introductory text